For Knee Problems please click here

 Increasing blood circulation to the affected joints:

 Any holistic therapy involving movement will increase the circulation of blood in the body and improve the function of the lymphatic system to clear toxins.
-With improved blood circulation the body is enabled to clear inflammation in the joints: All forms of Massage, Bodywork, Acupuncture, Bowen Technique, Craniosacral Therapy and Shiatsu help in this way.
+With improved blood circulation the body is enabled to clear inflammation in the joints: All forms of Massage, Acupuncture & Craniosacral Therapy help in this way.
 When the joints are especially affected by cold and damp weather it can be useful to heat the joints using moxa; a chinese herb used by Acupuncturists.

 Acupuncture and Chinese Herbs, and Western Herbs all work to reduce inflammation in the body by stimulating the bodies natural anti-inflammatory mechanisms.
 Cooling herbs can be especially useful when joints are particularly inflamed and hot.